 Let me make one thing painfully obvious in the “technique vs. strength in BJJ” debate– technique, whether it is concepts or learning moves step by step, is absolutely crucial for any type of success and progress in BJJ.
 If it wasn’t for technique, we couldn’t hope to pull off half the things we do.
 In fact, Jiu-Jitsu is so technical, that this is the part that confuses people the most.
-Tis confusion is partly to “blame” for why techniques work so well against people that have never seen them before.
+This confusion is partly to “blame” for why techniques work so well against people that have never seen them before.
 However, let me ask you this.
 If you do Guillotine chokes all the time and on everyone in the gym for a couple of months, do you think it will become easier or harder for you to get them after that period passes?

 When Strength And Physics Step In

 How do we define strength?
 It is the ability to exert a force against external resistance.
 What is strength in BJJ?
-It is the same ability to exert force, but that exertion comes from muscular action, and the resistance is a dynamic one, rather than static.
+It is the same ability to exert force, but that exertion comes from the muscular action, and the resistance is a dynamic one, rather than static.
 While these two variables don’t seem like much, they make all the difference.
 Conversely, so does strength in terms of technique vs. strength in BJJ, but not in the way you’re probably imagining.

 To figure out where strength factors in, let’s look at leverage first.
 Leverage is the action of using a lever (a rigid structure that is pivoted against a fixed hinge (AKA fulcrum).
 As Archimedes once said, “Give me a lever and fulcrum big enough, and I’ll move the Earth”.
 In other words, the lever multiplies the force you exert.
-It just so happens that exerting force is actually what strength is all about..
+It just so happens that exerting force is actually what strength is all about.
 Conversely, leverage, which is often touted to be the highest technical trait of grapplers, is actually a way to multiply your strength.
 You see where I’m going with this.

 The bottom line is that technique will only work if you do.
 And, in order to do any meaningful work, you’ll need to engage your muscles so that they exert force against an external resistance.
-In other words, you need to use your strength to create movement which is absolutely necessary for any technique in BJJ to work.
+In other words, you need to use your strength to create a movement that is absolutely necessary for any technique in BJJ to work.

 Technique Vs. Strength In BJJ: The Final Showdown

-What the technique vs. strength in BJJ debate boils down is not whether or not using strength can beat technique.
+What the technique vs. strength in BJJ debate boils down to is not whether or not using strength can beat technique.
 It is how you use your strength that will determine who is the winner of a grappling exchange.

 Can technique help you overcome strength?
 If you’re up against brute force, in most cases, yes.
 Why do I say most cases?
 Well, grappling a 250 lbs athlete is never going to work out for you, regardless of strength and/ / or technique.
 If you’re’ both at a similar level of Jiu-jitsu (I hate the term technically equal, because no two people are), the stronger person will win.
-Actually even if they have no idea what BJJ or leverage is, they’ll once again most likely win if you just try to apply a technique.
+Actually, even if they have no idea what BJJ or leverage is, they’ll once again most likely win if you just try to apply a technique.
 Even if you combine strength correctly to execute that technique, you’ll probably hit a brick wall.
 Pun intended.

 If you, however, throw in that cunningness I mentioned earlier, now you have a system you can work with.
 The trio of cunningness, strength, and techniques makes for effectiveness.
 And if you ask me, effectiveness beats any of the three qualities that it consists of, faced head-on.
 Technique vs. strength in BJJ is just one aspect of the puzzle that is how to beat everyone you face, regardless of belt and size.
 The good news is that there is a way.
 The bad news is that it won’t be as black as white as you might hope.